Learn how to optimize charging conditions to extend service life.

 The recommended float voltage of most flooded lead acid batteries is 2.25V to 2.27V/cell.
 Large stationary batteries at 25°C (77°F) typically float at 2.25V/cell.
 Manufacturers recommend lowering the float charge when the ambient temperature rises above 29°C (85°F).

 Not all chargers feature float charge and very few road vehicles have this provision.
 If your charger stays on topping charge and does not drop below 2.30V/cell, remove the charge after 48 hours of charging.
-Recharge every six month while in storage.
+Recharge every 6 months while in storage; AGM every 6–12 months.

-The above voltage settings apply to flooded cells and batteries with a pressure relief valve of about 34kPa (5psi), cylindrical sealed lead acid, such as the Hawker Cyclon cell, requires higher voltage settings and the limits should be set according to the manufacturer’s specifications.
+These described voltage settings apply to flooded cells and batteries with a pressure relief valve of about 34kPa (5psi).
+Cylindrical sealed lead acid, such as the Hawker Cyclon cell, requires higher voltage settings and the limits should be set to manufacturer’s specifications.
 Failing to apply the recommended voltage will cause a gradual decrease in capacity due to sulfation.
 The Hawker Cyclon cell has a pressure relief setting of 345kPa (50psi).
 This allows some recombination of the gases generated during charge.

 Aging batteries pose a challenge when setting the float charge voltage because each cell has its own unique condition.
-Connected in a string, all cells receive the same charge current and controlling individual cell voltages according to capacity is almost impossible.
+Connected in a string, all cells receive the same charge current and controlling individual cell voltages as each reaches full capacity is almost impossible.
 Weak cells may go into overcharge while strong cells remain in a starved state.
 A float current that is too high for the faded cell might sulfate the strong neighbor due to undercharge.
-Companies offer cell-balancing devices that are placed on the cell to compensate for the differences in voltages caused by cell imbalance.
+Cell-balancing devices are available compensate for the differences in voltages caused by cell imbalance.

 Much has been said about pulse charging of lead acid batteries to reduce sulfation.
 The results are inconclusive and manufacturers as well as service technicians are divided on the benefit.
-If sulfation could be measured and the right amount of pulsing applied, then a remedy would be beneficial; however giving a cure without knowing the underlying side effects can be harmful to the battery.
+If sulfation could be measured and the right amount of pulsing applied, then the remedy could be beneficial; however giving a cure without knowing the underlying side effects can be harmful to the battery.

-Most stationary batteries are kept on float charge.
-The so-called hysteresis charge disconnects the float current when the battery is full and on standby.
+Most stationary batteries are kept on float charge and this works reasonably well.
+Another method is the hysteresis charge that disconnects the float current when the battery goes to standby mode.
 The battery is essentially put in storage and is only “borrowed” from time to time to apply a topping-charge to replenish lost energy due to self-discharge, or when a load is applied.
 This mode works well for installations that do not draw a load when on standby.

 Lead acid batteries must always be stored in a charged state.
-A topping charge should be applied every six months to prevent the voltage from dropping below 2.05–2.10V/cell.
-Such a low charge state would cause sulfation.
-With AGM, these requirements can be somewhat relaxed.
+A topping charge should be applied every 6 months to prevent the voltage from dropping below 2.05V/cell and causing the battery to sulfate.
+With AGM, these requirements can be relaxed.

 Observe the storage temperature when measuring the open circuit voltage.
 A cool battery lowers the voltage slightly and a warm one increases it.
 Using OCV to estimate state-of-charge works best when the battery has rested for a few hours, because a charge or discharge agitates the battery and distorts the voltage.

 Some buyers do not accept shipments of new batteries if the OCV at incoming inspection is below 2.10V per cell.
-A low voltage suggests partial charge due to long storage or a high self-discharge caused by a micro-short.
+A low voltage suggests a partial charge due to long storage or a high self-discharge caused by a micro-short.
 Battery users have found that a pack arriving at a lower than specified voltage has a higher failure rate than those with higher voltages.
 Although in-house service can often bring such batteries to full performance, the time and equipment required adds to operational costs.
-(Please note that the 2.10V/cell acceptance threshold does not apply to all lead acid types.)
+(Note that the 2.10V/cell acceptance threshold does not apply to all lead acid types equally.)

 If low on electrolyte, immediately fill the battery with distilled or de-ionized water.
 Tap water may be acceptable in some regions.
 Do not fill to the correct level before charging as this could cause an overflow during charging.
 Always top up to the desired level after charging.
 Never add electrolyte as this would upset the specific gravity and promote corrosion.
 Watering systems eliminate low electrolyte levels by automatically adding the right amount of water.